Need help with your Discussion

 Ewing versus California

-During his sentencing, Gary Ewing’s request to the judge handling the case was to exercise discretion that was permitted under the law of the State of California and reduce that conviction to a misdemeanor.
+During his sentencing, Gary Ewing’s request to the judge handling the case was to exercise discretion permitted under the law of the State of California and reduce that conviction to a misdemeanor.
 However, the presiding judge did not accept Ewing’s request and sentenced him according to the three strikes law (The United States Department of Justice, 2018).
 On his appeal, his argument stated that the twenty-five years to life sentence was not proportionate to his crime; therefore, the judge violated the protection of the Eighth Amendment against unusual and cruel punishments.
 The court reasoned that the three strikes law served the legitimate interests of the State and rejected Ewing’s claim.
 The Supreme Court of California did not accept to review that case and affirmed that ruling by relying on Rummel versus Estelle 445 U.S 263.
 It rejected the claim that the verdict was not proportionate under the Eighth Amendment of the Constitution, citing that the enhanced sentences based on the three strikes law served the legitimate goal of the State of incapacitating and deterring recidivism.

 Outline the steps of the trial procedures, such as